-A pre-nuptial agreement allows married parties to alter most of the rules that will apply if they elect to divorce in the future.
+A pre-nuptial agreement allows parties to alter most of the rules that will apply if they elect to divorce in the future.
 These agreements, if held to be valid, essentially replace community property laws.

 They can convert what would have been community earnings to separate property earnings.
 Separate property income is generated before marriage, after separation or from separate property assets during the marriage.